Mesnero/ros2-api/README.md

     PUBLISHER_NOT_FOUND (1): Returned when the publisher_name was not found.
 	UNEXPECTED_MSG_STRUCTURE (2):  Returned when the JSON Structure was formatted unexpectedly.
 	ROBOT_DISCONNECTED_UNEXPECTEDLY (3): Returned when the robot suddenly disconnected.
-	ROBOT_BREAKS (101): Returned when the robot breaks, due to wrong input.
+	INVALID_CMD (100): Returned if the validator can't use the command.
+	NO_WARNING (101): Returned if everything worked as expected.
-	WORKSPACE_VIOLATION (102): Returned if the command would result in a workspace violation.
+	DECELERATE_FOR_APPROACHING_SINGULARITY (102): Returned if the Validator needs to break, because of an approaching singularity.
-	SELF_COLLISION (103): Returned if the command would result in self collision.
-	COLLISION_WITH_COLLISION_OBJECT (104): Returned if the command would result in a collision with a collision object.
-	POSITION_VIOLATION (105): Returned if the command would result in a position violation.
-	JERK_VIOLATION (106): Returned if the command would result in a jerk violation.
+ 	HALT_FOR_SINGULARITY (103): Returned if the Validator needs to halt, because of a singularity.
-	ACCELERATION_VIOLATION (107): Returned if the command would result in an accerlaration violation.
+  	DECELERATE_FOR_COLLISION (104): Returned if the Validator needs to break, because of an upcomming collision.
-	VELOCITY_VIOLATION (108): Returned if the command would result in a velocity violation.
+   	HALT_FOR_COLLISION (105): Returned if the Validator needs to halt, because of a collision.
-	WRONG_AMOUNT_OF_JOINTS (120): Returned if the length of the arrays sent don't match the amount of joints.
-	COMMAND_VALIDATED (200): Returned if the command was validated and is passed on to the controller
+	JOINT_BOUND (106): Returned if the Validator is close to a Joint/Velocity limit and needs to break/halt.
+	DECELERATE_FOR_LEAVING_SINGULARITY: Sent when robot is currently leaving the singularity.
 ## Adding a new message type
 Right now it is difficult to add new message types.
 I will work on it, to make it easier.
 Currently it is only possible to extend the publishers, not the subscribers.
 1. In types.hpp: extend the MessageType enum with your new message and assign it your type number